puzzle/ansible-training/slides/ansible-techlab/puzzle-demo.md

 Tool to build your own EE

-- local config file
+- Local config file
-- creates podman context and runs it
+- Creates podman context and runs it
-- uses two other containers:
+- Uses two other containers:
   ansible-builder and ansible-runner

 <!-- .slide: class="master-content" > -->